Here are the answers to our most commonly asked questions. If you cannot find what you're looking for - please just contact us.

 Do you have mid-drive electric bikes?

 Today Dyson Bikes only offer hub drive electric bikes under the Dyson Bikes brand.
 Mid-drive or crank drive motor systems (as offered by Bosch, Bafang, Yamaha and Shimano) do offer some advantages, but they also have some disadvantages - mainly higher cost!
-For example a Bosch equipped electric bike will be upwards of $4,000.
+For example a Bosch equipped electric bike will typically be upwards of $4,000.

 We do have available mid drive electric bikes from AVE, Orbea and Yuba in our Moorabbin store, see the In Store Only page for more details.